Village Hall - 411 Bratenahl Road

 Haskins Realty Company acquired the property from Elizabeth, Victoria and George Gooding, Austin Shotwell, and Fremont Shotwell on June 2, 1902.
 On December 15, 1904, the Village Council took immediate steps to establish the Shotwell house as a town hall.
 Within a month, they had rented, wallpapered, and furnished the former home.
 The marshal was provided living quarters on the second floor as part of his compensation for law enforcement services.

-In 1916, architects P. E. Robinson and J. M. Miller prepared plans for a new town hall.
-They sent equests for sealed bids for furnishing the necessary labor and materials for constructing and equipping the town hall out in October.
+In June 1916, voters turned down a bond issue for a new $35,000 to erect a village hall.
+In December 1916, architects P. E. Robinson and J. M. Miller prepared new plans for a town hall.
+Voters approved a bond issue of $23,000.
+The architects sent requests for sealed bids for furnishing the necessary labor and materials for constructing and equipping the town hall out in October.

 Construction of a 2,600 square foot brick building was completed in 1918.
 The first floor contained the council chamber, clerk’s office, justice room, and headquarters for the police department.
 The jail occupied the rear of the building.
 The second floor provided living accommodations for the custodian.

-During the remainder of World War I, the Shotwell house was filled with 28 sewing machines and used as a center for sewing 193,541 surgical dressings, 12,159 garments, and 5,064 knitted articles.
+During World War I, the Shotwell house was filled with 28 sewing machines and used as a center for sewing 193,541 surgical dressings, 12,159 garments, and 5,064 knitted articles.